colgate-cs-research/config-mining/README.md

 # Computing confidence

-# iacl_match.py
+## Intra-config references
-Traverses a single file or a directory of files and evaluates confidence of four association rules (defined in third slide of "2021-05-25.pdf" notes)
+`analyze_refs.py` traverses a single file or a directory of files and evaluates confidence of four association rules (defined in third slide of "2021-05-25.pdf" notes).

 arguments:
 * path to a file or directory